heutelbeck/sapl-policy-engine/sapl-documentation/6_5_Django.md

 ### Enforcement Decorators

-All decorators work on async Django view functions.
+The `@pre_enforce` and `@post_enforce` decorators work on both synchronous (`def`) and asynchronous (`async def`) Django view functions; `@stream_enforce` requires an async view served under ASGI.
 The decorated view must accept `request: HttpRequest` as a parameter (typically the first argument).

+The decorators auto-detect the view kind, so you write the view in whichever style suits it.
+An async view runs on the async enforcement core.
+A sync view runs on the blocking core, which executes the view off the event loop, so synchronous Django ORM access works normally with no `SynchronousOnlyOperation`.
+When you configure a transaction provider (see [Database Transactions](#database-transactions)) it must match the view kind: a sync context-manager factory such as `transaction.atomic` for sync views, an async one for async views.

 #### @pre_enforce